PierreBSC/Single_cell_Curie_2025/README.md

 - If there is only one paper to read about single-cell data analysis it is the excellent **The triumphs and limitations of computational methods for scRNA-seq** (Kharchenko, 2021).
 - First paper introducing graph-based clustering under the name of "Phenograph": **Data-Driven Phenotypic Dissection of AML Reveals Progenitor-like Cells that Correlate with Prognosis** (Levine et al. 2015).
 While initially designed for the analysis of mass and high-dimensional flow cytometry data, this algorithm is now the standard for single-cell analysis due to its scalability and robustness.
 - A simple yet essential paper from Valentine Svensson: **Droplet scRNA-seq is not zero-inflated** (Svensson 2020).
 Very important message that can be applied to any field: simpler is (very) ofter better !
-- The paper introducing the Velocity approach: **RNA velocity of single cells** (La Manno et al, 2018)
+- The paper introducing the Velocity approach: **RNA velocity of single cells** (La Manno et al, 2018).
 - The first paper introducing the concept of MetaCells by the Tanay Lab **MetaCell: analysis of single-cell RNA-seq data using K-nn graph partitions** (Baran et al. 2019).
 This approach has been implemented and further optimised by the Pe'er lab in **SEACells infers transcriptional and epigenomic cellular states from single-cell genomics data** (Persad et al. 2023).
 It is worth noting that the first paper is quite technical and hard to read but contains a lot of interesting insights and ideas.
-- f

 ### Part V: The challenges and future of the single-cell field.